 - lupus, an autoimmune disease that causes damage to any part of the body

-- hypothyroidism, low levels of thyroid hormone that causes pain allover
+- hypothyroidism, in which low levels of thyroid hormone cause fatigue and aches and pains

 - multiple sclerosis, an immune system disorder that attacks the central nervous system

-Talk to your doctor about all your symptoms.
-Some conditions will have differentiating signs and symptoms that can help your doctor diagnose what’s causing your discomfort.
+Talking with a doctor about all your symptoms can help them determine what’s causing your discomfort.

 If you’re experiencing any of the symptoms associated with either RA or fibromyalgia, make an appointment with a doctor or other healthcare professional.
 Even though these conditions share similar symptoms, the treatment and outlook for people with RA differ from those for people with fibromyalgia.